Battle off Yarmouth (1777): Aftermath

 The crew of 140 got safely to shore and escaped into the village of Chebogue.
-Local residents Captain Zacharias Foot and his nephew Captain Richard Valpey housed and fed thirty of the crew for a few weeks until they were able to secure a vessel back to Portsmouth, New Hampshire.
-One observer noted that Captain Foot's "unbounded liberality to American prisoners is Well known to many."
-On separate occasions, Foot and Valpey were later imprisoned by the Americans.
-Captain Olney advocated for Foot's release, which was successful.
-After this period, Foot continued to trade with Boston the release of American prisoners for other goods and supplies.
+Local residents Captain Zacharias Foote and his nephew Captain Richard Valpey housed and fed thirty of the crew for a few weeks until they were able to secure a vessel back to Portsmouth, New Hampshire.
+One observer noted that Captain Foote's "unbounded liberality to American prisoners is Well known to many."
+On separate occasions, Foote and Valpey were later imprisoned by the Americans.
+Captain Olney advocated for Foote's release, which was successful.
+After this period, Foote continued to trade with Boston the release of American prisoners for other goods and supplies.
 American privateers remained a threat to Nova Scotian ports for the rest of the war.
 For example, after a failed attempt to raid Chester, Nova Scotia, American privateers struck again in the Raid on Lunenburg in 1782.

 Milford took 14 days to get Cabot afloat and then sent it to Halifax.